Nature-based Approaches for a Resilient Future: Bridging the Gaps.

 Disclaimer - The information on this website and during retreats or workshops etc. is provided as education and should not be used as a substitute for medical counseling with a health professional.
 Participants take full responsibility for their own participation in events and classes.

 New!
 Coming in 2025.
-Registration opens end of November 2024.
 Sign up to receive more information.